MOHAMMADREZAMI/AppsService/README.md

 # 🚀 Apps Service

-It is a Service Runner , Service Runner is a Windows service that automatically runs your console applications (`.exe` and `.bat` files) at system startup.
+It is a Service Runner , Service Runner is a Windows service that automatically runs your console applications (`.exe` and `.bat` files) at Windows startup.
 It uses a simple SQLite database to store the paths of your applications, so you don’t need to configure each one as a separate service.

 ---